Go To Top Go Up Go Back Go Forward

 RNDWTP Accumulate [S] = [S] + w[B]T[D][A]

-Once matrix and vector data has been stored in the FMS Database, you can call the following matrix algebra subroutines to perform operations on the data.
+Once matrix and vector data have been stored in the FMS Database, you can call the following matrix algebra subroutines to perform operations on the data.

 CALL RNDAF (LUAI,ALPHA,NUMAI,LUS,NUMSF,LUA,LUF,LUB,LUX,NUMRHS)